Real-Time Sargassum Monitoring

 Who We Are

-Working with hotels, tour operators, and beach clubs across Cancún, the Riviera Maya, and Cozumel, we saw firsthand how much sargassum affected guest satisfaction and booking decisions — and how few reliable free resources existed.
+Working hands-on with hotels, tour operators, and beach clubs across Quintana Roo, we saw firsthand how sargassum affected guest satisfaction and booking decisions — and how few reliable, honest free resources existed.
+Most information online was either outdated, vague, or written by people who had never been to the Riviera Maya during a heavy event.

 Frequently Asked Questions